 Located on the Left Bank, the 7th arrondissement is the site of the Eiffel Tower, the most heavily visited landmark in Europe – maybe the world.
 The sprawling 7th arrondissement is also home to numerous museums, beautiful parks and monuments, and a host of government buildings to include the Assemblee Nationale (the lower house of Parliament).
+It is also home to many hotels with amazing views of the Eiffel Tower – which will make any stay in Paris just a tad more special.

 Metro stops: The most frequently used Metro stops in the 7th arrondissement are Ecole Militaire and Pont de l’Alma.
 Note that the RER line at Pont de l’Alma goes directly to Versailles (a short 45-minute ride).